Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 }
 ```

 A `TableSchema` is the schema object created when a user calls `CreateTable`.
-In Bigtable, schema changes are lightweight — you can add or remove column families without touching the data.
+In Bigtable, schema changes are lightweight, you can add or remove column families without touching the data.
 The `ColumnFamily` struct stores per-family tuning parameters:

 ```go
 type ColumnFamily struct {